Frequently Asked Questions

 How DO YOU ACCOMMODATE MEMBERS WITH DISABILITIES?

 We first want to acknowledge and apologize for our failure to make disability justice a priority from the jump.
-As we learn more about ableism, we are committed to knowing better and doing better.
-Upon joining the collective, all applicants are given an opportunity to confidentially disclose (if they wish) any accessibility notes that would allow us to provide a more accommodating experience, whether that be in digital or physical spaces.
+We are committed to knowing better and doing better.
+Upon joining the collective, all applicants are now given the optional opportunity to confidentially disclose any accessibility notes that would allow us to provide a more accommodating experience, whether that be in digital or physical spaces.
 All members are empowered to participate in Lady Brain events/gatherings/meetups in whatever capacity they feel able or comfortable.
 We invite and encourage member-led workshops/events around any topic that might enhance our ability to better serve our communities and each other.
 We also seek out opportunities to learn about disability justice from experts and integrate best practices from folks and organizations who are leading the way in this field.
-We have incorporated text descriptions on social media and blog posts, and we offer transcriptions of all online meetups within 24-48 hrs (though we're working to secure the funding for real-time captions for meetups and to hire ASL interpreters where possible when we return to physical gatherings).
+We have incorporated text descriptions on social media and blog posts, and we offer transcriptions of workshops within 24-48 hrs (though we're hoping to secure the funding for real-time captions for meetups and to hire ASL interpreters where possible when we return to physical gatherings).
 We will also work to communicate and address any accessibility-related concerns with ample notice for any online or physical event.
-If you would like to offer any expertise, recommendations, or assistance on making membership more accommodating for folks with disabilities, please email email@example.com.
+If you would like to offer any expertise, recommendations, or assistance on making membership more accommodating for folks with disabilities, please email firstname.lastname@example.org.

 I BELIEVE IN THIS VISION.
 HOW CAN I HELP KEEP MEMBERSHIP AFFORDABLE FOR THE COLLECTIVE?

-Workshops are typically for members only.
+Workshops and meetups are typically for members only.
 Some exceptions apply, such as if a member wanted to bring along a friend who is interested in joining, etc.

-Where can I find info for upcoming workshops?
+Where can I find info for upcoming workshops & MEETUPS?

-What kinds of topics are covered at workshops?
+What kinds of topics are covered at workshops & MEETUPS

-We try to stick to topics that are relevant to all creative entrepreneurs, such as branding, marketing, publicity, etc. Periodically we offer topics relevant to a specific creative field, such as music licensing.
-Sometimes our meet-ups can be as simple as a member check-in or a group hike.
+Often times our meet-ups can be as simple as a member check-in or a group hike, work hang, or skate session.
+Other times we invite members or guest speakers to facilitate workshops about topics that are relevant to all creative entrepreneurs, such as branding, marketing, publicity, etc. Periodically we offer workshops that relevant to a specific creative field, such as music.
 Other workshops might tackle broader topics, such as community-minded creativity or art and activism.
+It's a mixed bag!

-Where can I find recaps of previous workshops?
+Where can I find recaps of previous workshops & MEETUPS?

 I'd like to speak at one of your workshops.
 Who should I talk to?

-Workshops take place at various venues throughout the community (or virtually during shelter-in-place orders).
+Workshops and meetups take place at various venues or outdoor spaces throughout the community (or virtually during pandemic times).
 Our community partners believe in our mission and we believe in supporting local businesses, so it's a great relationship!
 Sometimes members offer their homes as meeting space as well.
 Please fill out the form below if you know anyone interested in sponsoring meeting space!

-What else do I need to know about workshops?
+What else do I need to know about workshops & MEETUPS?

-How can I help keep these workshops running?
+How can I help keep workshops & MEETUPS running?

 You can become a Workshop Sponsor, which includes lots of amazing benefits.
 If you/your company are interested, please contribute here or fill out the below form with other creative partnership proposals!